-While it is not common to put cinnamon in coffee, I do put a sprinkle or two in my lattes and cappuccinos.
+While it is not very common to put cinnamon in coffee, some people do enjoy a sprinkle or two their lattes, macchiatos and cappuccinos.
 It just gives the coffee an extra rich taste and flavor that is very hard to part with.

 There are some really good benefits of adding cinnamon to your coffee.
 So let’s take a deep dive into why putting cinnamon in your coffee may actually be beneficial, apart from pleasing your taste buds of course.